 Balance is key on those days when I accept my Type 1 Diabetes.
 “Those days”?
 Why isn’t it every day?
 It’s because I don’t have the answer to living a happy life with Type 1 Diabetes every. single. day There will still be bad days.
 But there are also good days, and that is how balance works.
 I try and find a balance on this platform, with recipes, travel round-ups, and revelations about my career as a Type 1 Diabetic!

 Type 1 Diabetes adds a layer of complexity to what should be a carefree time in my life.
-I should be nursing hangovers, exploring the sights of the world and spending as much time on my couch reading as I very well please.
-Viewing diabetes in a negative light is easy with the unpredictability of blood sugars and sleepless nights, but the days where I accept that I have this disease are much less tiresome.
+I should be nursing hangovers, exploring the sights of the world, and spending as much time on my couch reading as I very well please.
+Viewing diabetes in a negative light is easy with the unpredictability of blood sugars and sleepless nights, but the days when I accept that I have this disease are much less tiresome.
 Fighting a disease that isn’t going to quit takes a lot of energy that I don’t need to use.
 I need to use that energy for the reasons listed at the beginning of this paragraph.